bphd/WLinux-Packs/README.md

 # WLinux Packages

-These are the default packages for WLinux.
+These are the custom Debian packages for WLinux.

-- `wlinux-baseconfig`
-- `wlinux-setup`